Kel'Thuzad Abilities and Strategy

 After 0.5 seconds, launch an orb that explodes upon hitting an enemy, dealing 150 (+2.5% per level) damage to enemies in the area.
 The explosion leaves behind a pool of decay that lasts 2 seconds, dealing 82 (+2.5% per level) damage every 0.5 seconds to enemies.

 Death and Decay is Kel'Thuzad's main source of sustained damage.
 Due to its area of effect damage over time effect and skillshot nature, it is typically used third in the combo (or fourth if Shadow Fissure was your selected Heroic Ability).
 The Ability's extremely short Cooldown, insignificant Mana cost, and relatively long range means that it should typically be used on-Cooldown whenever enemies are within its range—whether it be Minions, Structures, Mercenaries, or Heroes.
+It is worth noting that the initial damage explosion radius is very slightly larger than the lingering area of effect.

 Death and Decay's high damage output also makes it perfect for common tasks such as waveclearing, sieging, claiming Mercenary Camps, or simply poking enemy Heroes.
 Since its Cooldown is about half that of Kel'Thuzad's other Abilities, you will have to learn to play around its short cast time and relatively slow speed for use outside of the combo.
 Playing off allied crowd control effects is certainly one way of ensuring hits.
 It is worth noting that Death and Decay does not leave its lingering area of effect unless it actually directly hits a target, making it important to either predict enemy movement or aim at Minions or Structures, as unlike Chains of Kel'Thuzad, Death and Decay does not go through Minions.